500 Vegan Recipes

 Spicy Chick-Wheat Savory Muffins

-Posted by Celine on December 16, 2009
+Posted in recipes by Celine on December 16, 2009

 High time for another recipe from the book, isn’t it?
 We’ll have more coming soon, and a few that weren’t posted on our respective blogs either, promise.